 Unfortunately, that’s when the explanation becomes more convoluted: solving the Rubik cube using chord progressions goes back to group theory, so we kindly redirect you to the actual Ted lesson.

-What we want to know is whether this experiment works with pieces other than Liszt’s Trascendental Etude n.
+What we want to know is whether this experiment works with pieces other than Liszt’s Transcendental Etude n.
 8.